 They work by heating up water and releasing the vapor into the room.
 They must be handled with care due to the heat.
 Additionally, their water reservoirs must be cleaned.

 They operate at high frequencies and are quite safe.
+This type of humidifier uses a mechanical vibration to agitate the water.
+It turns the water in the reservoir into a mist that diffuses into the surrounding air.
 Their water reservoir needs proper care to prevent issues from cropping up.

 Using the Humidifier

 The following steps illustrate the ways in which you can use a humidifier.
 Remember that these are just basic steps and the actual process might vary depending on the make and model of your humidifier.